Hello, I’m Gavin Starks. I’ve been combining technology, science, art, media, and business for over 20 years.

 He is the founding-CEO of The Open Data Institute, a world-first created by Sir Tim Berners-Lee and Prof. Nigel Shadbolt to unlock the value in open data.

-Gavin began developing internet-based research tools in 1993, then in 1995 joined Branson’s award-winning Virgin Net (now Virgin Media) as the 5th team member, and helped to kick-start the streaming media industry in Europe.
+Gavin began developing internet-based research tools in 1993, then in 1995 joined Branson’s award-winning Virgin Net (now Virgin Media) as its fifth team member, and helped to kick-start the streaming media industry in Europe.
 In 1999 he created award-winning media-technology service, Tornado, and sold it to a larger media group in 2003.
 He helped create the digital supply-chain as founding CEO of world-leading digital distributor, CI: the first company to deliver digital products to iTunes, and delivered Amazon US ~25% of its download store.

 At the UK’s Jodrell Bank Radio Observatory he worked on systems designed to map and interpret the universe.
 He created courses and lectured in Engineering and Music at Glasgow University, and has degrees in Astronomy, and Electronic Music.
 He built a co-operative harbour on the Thames, where he now lives, as a musician has released his own album, and is a Fellow of the Royal Society of Arts.